IKIM-Essen/ClusterDocs/docs/reference/data-sharing.md

 - use the approved RCC files portal or institutional transfer service for a named external recipient when that capability and disclosure are approved;
-- use a governed project website or application for curated, authenticated access—not a direct view of `/projects`;
+- plan a governed project website or application for future curated, authenticated access, but do not use it until project vhosts are released;
-- use Coscine for a governed retained package when it fits the project's data management and planned RCC-to-Coscine flow; and
+- prepare a governed retained package for the planned RCC-to-Coscine flow, but do not transfer it until that service is released; and
 - use an appropriate public or controlled-access repository for publication, with the required metadata, licence, review, and persistent identifier.